Sky Stream from Abroad

 The Archer C6 is a widely available consumer Wi-Fi router that typically sells for around £30–£40 in the UK, depending on the retailer.

-It is designed primarily as a budget home Wi-Fi router, intended for general internet use rather than running a high-performance VPN connection for streaming.
+It's built as a budget home Wi-Fi router — general internet use, rather than holding a high-performance VPN connection open for streaming.

 Typical specifications include:

-While the router works well for everyday internet use, it was not specifically designed to handle continuous encrypted VPN traffic for streaming television.
+The router works well for everyday internet use, but it wasn't designed to handle continuous encrypted VPN traffic for streaming television.

 Why Router Performance Matters for VPN Streaming

-Running a VPN on a router requires the device to process all internet traffic passing through it.
+Running a VPN on a router means the box has to process everything passing through it.

 This involves: